thedevdojo/static.devdojo.com/content/docs/getting-started.md

 Generating static websites can be simple and enjoyable again without the need for bloated frameworks and complicated configs.
 Check out a few of the key features below.

 ## Key Features

-Here are a few key features that will help you get aquainted with Static.

 ### Page-Based Routing